Noahl11/Game/README.md

 # Game
-Its a game
+Its a game might be called forgotten

-This game is currently a work in progress with some vision in site
+The plot might be

+Your ship has crashed on a planet and you are the only survivor.
+HQ has assumed that you are dead, your are Forgotten.